andres4715-gif/Playwright_web_pom/Readme.md

 - [ ] Implement namespace
 - [ ] Make some .sh files to run manual jobs
 - [ ] Install and interact whit cluster using LENS APP
+- [ ] Add in the readme file how run a manual execution